 - 12.10.1 A representative of the relevant Member Authority may be required to present the Business Case to the Chief Executives' Group and/or Cabinet. - 12.10.2 Where amendments/additions are requested by the Chief Executives' Group prior to progressing to the Cabinet for approval, the PMO will be responsible for ensuring these are actioned prior to submission. - 12.10.3 All Strategic Business Cases (SBCs) and Outline Business Cases (OBCs) require consideration and approval by Cabinet. - 12.10.4 Following approval of an Outline Business Case by Cabinet, the Chief Executives' Group may approve subsequent related Full Business Cases for that Project, provided the PMO and Chief Executives' Group is satisfied that all appropriate criteria have been met and the FBC does not represent a substantial change from the approved OBC.
-The Chief Executives' Group may choose to refer any Full Business Case to Cabinet for approval. - 12.10.5 Where OBC approval has been conditionally granted, those conditions must be met prior to approval of the Project's Full Business Case by the Chief Executives' Group. - 12.10.6 The following permissions will be granted following approval of each version of the Business Case: - the approval of the Strategic Business Case gives permission to develop the Outline Business Case.
+The Chief Executives' Group may choose to refer any Full Business Case to Cabinet for approval. - 12.10.5 The Director for Regional Economic Growth may approve FBCs to a value of £4,500,000, on the condition that where any changes between the information proposed within the FBC and the OBC previously approved by Cabinet, the change is minor. - 12.10.6 Where OBC approval has been conditionally granted, those conditions must be met prior to approval of the Project's Full Business Case by the Chief Executives' Group. - 12.10.7 The following permissions will be granted following approval of each version of the Business Case: - the approval of the Strategic Business Case gives permission to develop the Outline Business Case.
 The Cabinet can at this stage authorise preliminary expenditure identified in the SBC. - the approval of the Outline Business Case gives permission to implement the Project Procurement Strategy up to, but not including the selection, of the preferred solution/contractor.
-The Cabinet can at this stage authorise preliminary expenditure identified in the OBC. - the approval of the Full Business Case gives permission for investment, including awarding of contracts. - 12.10.7 Member Authorities or other members who represent the Project promoter for a Business Case will be asked to withdraw from decisions regarding that Business Case or the approval of a specific Project both at Chief Executives' Group and Cabinet.
+The Cabinet can at this stage authorise preliminary expenditure identified in the OBC. - the approval of the Full Business Case gives permission for investment, including awarding of contracts. - 12.10.8 It should be noted that, completion and approval of business cases through the Deal decision making structures does not override the statutory approval processes that may be required from Transport Scotland and Network Rail. - 12.10.9 Member Authorities or other members who represent the Project promoter for a Business Case will be asked to withdraw from decisions regarding that Business Case or the approval of a specific Project both at Chief Executives' Group and Cabinet.